 Dual-Fuel Ranges, also known as hybrid ranges, combine a gas cooktop with an electric oven, providing immediate temperature response for cooking and even heating for baking.
 However, you'll typically pay more for a dual-fuel model than you would for an all-gas or all-electric range.

--- stainless steel appliances shine.
-Here's how to clean stainless steel faster smarter and better.
-You don't need to over think Interfax -- He's in a microfiber cloth -- with water like a process stainless steel surface.
-And following immediately with a dry fly for piper classic CME can always go with a -- when might be the surface.
-Tackled tough spot with rubbing alcohol.
-This inexpensive solutions is also -- quickly and dry streak free and don't forget that handles mr. fingerprint magnet.
-Once a month plan being put -- all of loyal to the stainless steel.
-Just a few drops on a soft -- we'll do the -- The oil will mask practice erase water spots in her house matches when done but to shine.
-For -- to -- flatter spots -- and Morant tried our keepers brand a little known but super versatile cleaning products.
+Make your stainless steel appliances shine.
+Here's how to clean stainless steel faster, smarter, and better.
+You don't need to overthink it for a fast clean.
+Using a microfiber cloth dampened with water, wipe it across the stainless steel surface and follow immediately with a dry microfiber cloth or shammy and always go with the green when wiping the surface.
+Tackle tough spots with rubbing alcohol.
+This inexpensive solution dissolves oil quickly and dries streak-free.
+And don't forget the handles, which are fingerprint magnets.
+Once a month, apply a thin coat of olive oil to the stainless steel.
+Just a few drops on a soft cloth will do the trick.
+The oil will mask scratches, erase water spots and repel smudges.
+When done, buff to shine.
+For extra tough water spots, stains, and more, try Bar Keepers Friend, a little known but super versatile cleaning product.